Sign up to our Newsletter

 Your LSAT score only reflects the level of skill and aptitude you honed through your study sessions.
 Accordingly, you shouldn’t expect your actual LSAT score to be much higher than your practice scores.

-In fact, since most practice tests use previous exam questions that may not be used anymore, you can expect your actual LSAT score to be lower than your practice scores.
+Since most practice tests use previous exam questions that may not be used anymore, you can expect your actual LSAT score to be lower than your practice scores.

 3. Your Flexibility With Attending Law School